thygate/stable-diffusion-webui-depthmap-script/README.md

-﻿# High Resolution Depth Maps for Stable Diffusion WebUI This script is an addon for [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates `depth maps` and `stereo image pairs` as side-by-side or anaglyph from a single image.
+﻿# High Resolution Depth Maps for Stable Diffusion WebUI This script is an addon for [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates `depth maps` and now also `3D stereo image pairs` as side-by-side or anaglyph from a single image.
 The result can be viewed on 3D or holographic devices like VR headsets or [Looking Glass](https://lookingglassfactory.com/) displays, used in Render- or Game- Engines on a plane with a displacement modifier, and maybe even 3D printed.

 To generate realistic depth maps from a single image, this script uses code and models from the [MiDaS](https://github.com/isl-org/MiDaS) repository by Intel ISL (see [https://pytorch.org/hub/intelisl_midas_v2/](https://pytorch.org/hub/intelisl_midas_v2/) for more info), or LeReS from the [AdelaiDepth](https://github.com/aim-uofa/AdelaiDepth) repository by Advanced Intelligent Machines.
 Multi-resolution merging as implemented by [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) is used to generate high resolution depth maps.